Indian state Andhra Pradesh moves capital to Visakhapatnam from Amaravati

 At that time, the new capital was barely off the ground, largely due to changes in the masterplan because of ecological concerns and the World Bank’s withdrawal in 2018 of a promised loan of US$300 million (S$408 million), following farmers’ complaints about police intimidation by the previous government.

-Mr Reddy’s party has demanded a probe of Mr Naidu’s party for alleged land scams in Amaravati.
-In a letter to the federal government in 2019, Mr Reddy’s government said over 1,618ha of land at the project site were bought in 2014 by people who were told in advance about the location of the new capital.
+Mr Reddy’s party has demanded a probe into Mr Naidu’s party for alleged land scams in Amaravati.
+In a letter to the federal government in 2019, Mr Reddy’s government said over 1,618ha of land at the project site was bought in 2014 by people who were told in advance about the location of the new capital.

 Mr Naidu has denied any wrongdoing, and instead asked why land acquired from farmers to build a new capital was being sold off by Mr Reddy’s government.